 Music can be an extraordinarily powerful tool for connection and change.
-We are committed to living the values of equity, inclusion, and access.
+We are committed to living the values of diversity, equity, inclusion, and access.
 We are passionate about the world of the orchestra being a place for everyone.
 Reducing barriers to access, cultivating diverse audiences, electing and recruiting representational leadership, and creating spaces where people from all backgrounds and demographics have a voice in our work – are all key components of what we do.
 We understand that we have more work to do, and that our work will never be finished.

 We understand that the world of the orchestra has a history of exclusion.
 In working with the youngest members of our community, we especially have the opportunity – and the obligation – to make change.
 We believe it is on us to reinvent the orchestra experience for children and that, through this work, we can build a path for a more equitable future in the world of the orchestra.
 As we do this, we will not assume that the traditions of the orchestra are the right way forward.
 We will work for change by questioning and challenging the established assumptions and perceptions of the orchestral world.